ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ---
 ## Function - Exchange Online: Send Message
-This function will create a message and send to the specified recipients.
+This function creates a message and sends it to the specified recipients.

  ![screenshot: fn-exchange-online-send-message ](./screenshots/EXO-send-message-function.png)